 cGMP – Current Good Manufacturing Practice

-This term refers to the regulations enforced by the FDA to ensure there is a minimum standard requirement for methods, facilities, and controls in the drug manufacturing process.
+Current Good Manufacturing Practice also referred to as cGMP, is the regulations enforced by the FDA to ensure there is a minimum standard requirement for methods, facilities, and controls in the drug manufacturing process.
 This is used in both human and veterinary pharmaceutical manufacturing; its purpose is to ensure the safety of the drug for consumption and prove the drug’s effectiveness. cGMP provides pharmaceutical manufactures with a fundamental structure to ensure quality standards are controlled and maintained for, but not limited to:

 - Facility design and function